cs171crime/website/README.md

 * `hoods.csv` - Number of incidents per neighborhood
 * `lineChartData.csv` - Data for line chart
 * `CrimeCleaning.ipynb` - Python script used to clean and aggregate data
+* `CrimeCleaning_additional_data.ipynb` - Python script used to clean and aggregate data
 ### Img

 * `header-bg.jpg` - Background image for website